austimkelly/secretsynth/README.md

 3. Run the script from the `org-scan` directory:

+## Sample Scripts

 Here are some examples of use cases for running the script:

-Example: Running on a personal owner account:
+**Example**: Running on a personal owner account:

+This example uses some small open source repos with secrets in them.
+Hence, this is a good test for you to quickly evaluate the setup is correct for your environment.

-`python3 secretsynth.py --org-type users --owners austimkelly`
+`python3 secretsynth.py --org-type users --owners swell-consulting --skip-ghas --open-report-in-browser`

-Example: Running on a personal owner account and keeping plain text secrets in the output, but omit trufflehog from the execution:
+**Example**: Running on a personal owner account and keeping plain text secrets in the output, but omit trufflehog from the execution:

 `python3 secretsynth.py --org-type users --owners austimkelly --keep-secrets-in-reports --skip-trufflehog`